PS/2 keyboard and FPGA Computer

 Unfortunately, the code is quite long since it has to deal with the raw PS/2 protocol.
 The code demonstrates parsing the raw PS/2 protocol and it looks like those vintage screen editors:

-How to use the keyboard?
-First of all, two callbacks should be registered - one for the key pressed, and the other one for the key released:
+callbacks should be registered - one for the key pressed, and the other one for the key released:

 mov r0, 1 ; JUMP instruction opcode